odoe/learn-dojo/posts/data-aware-widgets.md

 The `request` is going to provide the payload from the widget.
 It's going to provide a `size` and `offset` that make it easier to do pagination of your data.
 This is really useful for viewing large datasets in a reasonable manner.
 It's also going to provide the `query`, which is on object that is going to contain any query parameters you are going to use to fetch data.

-In this case we are using a RESTful API for the Hacker News feed, but this could easily be configured for use with a GraphQL API or in-memory data source.
+In this case we are using a RESTful API for the Hacker News feed, but this could easily be configured for use with GraphQL or in-memory data source.

 ## Data Aware Widget